faanross/dns-packet-analyzer/README.md

     - Question section details
     - Answer/Authority/Additional sections
     - Raw hex dump visualization
-- **Anomaly Highlighting**: Automatic detection and warning for non-standard field values
+- **Anomaly Highlighting**: Automatic detection and warning for non-standard field values (non-zero Z bits, non-IN class queries)
 - **RDATA Analysis**: When analyzing response packets, the tool will now automatically inspect the RDATA of TXT records for common data exfiltration techniques.
 This includes:
   - **Hex & Base64 Detection**: Identifies strings that are likely hex or Base64 encoded.
   - **Capacity Analysis**: Calculates the percentage of the TXT record's capacity that is being used, which can be an indicator of data chunking.